fusion44/blitz_api/README.md

 > :information_source: This will skip all dev dependencies by default.<br>
 > This step is required to avoid having to install poetry for final deployment.

+### Testing
+Make sure to include test for important pieces of code submitted.
+To run the tests run `make tests` to test with pytest or run `make coverage` to test and generate a coverage html file in a folder called `htmlcov`